 ILO's international migration programme

-An Action Strategy to support Integrated Workplaces is a social partner initiative organised by representatives of Congress, IBEC, the Small Firms Association, the Construction Industry Federation, Chambers Ireland, the Office of the Minister for Integration and the Equality Authority.
+An Action strategy to support Integrated Workplaces was a social partner initiative organised by representatives of Congress, IBEC, the Small Firms Association, the Construction Industry Federation, Chambers Ireland, the Office of the Minister for Integration and the Equality Authority.
 Funding for this strategy has been provided by the Office of the Minister for Integration and the Equality Authority.

 A Strategy to Assist You: